sgravrock/jasmine.github.io/_faq/async/001-preferred-style.md

 it('finishes and reports errors reliably', async function() {
   const result = await new Promise(function(resolve, reject) {
     // If an exception is thrown from here, it will be caught by the Promise
-    // constructor and turned into a rejection. doSomethingAsync(resolve);
+    // constructor and turned into a rejection, which will fail the spec. doSomethingAsync(resolve);
   });